Faculty

 Doctor of Philosophy in Music Education- with Music Therapy Cognate- Michigan State University

-Dr. Stark is Site Director of Music Therapy Clinical Services, MSU Community Music School- Detroit, and President of Creative Arts Therapies, Inc., a company she started in 1991 that provides contractual music, dance-movement, and art therapy services to agencies throughout Southeastern Michigan.
-She has over 30 years experience with various populations, including psychiatric, cognitively impaired, autism spectrum disorder, pre-primary impaired, at-risk children and youth, homeless veterans, and hospice.
+Dr. Stark is Site Director of Music Therapy Clinical Services, MSU Community Music School- Detroit, and President of Creative Arts Therapies, Inc., a company she started in 1991 that provides contractual music, dance/movement, and art therapy services to agencies throughout Southeastern Michigan.
+She has over 35 years’ experience with various populations, including psychiatric, cognitively impaired, autism spectrum disorder, pre-primary impaired, at-risk children and youth, homeless veterans, refugees, medical (oncology, pediatrics, NICU), Alzheimer’s disease, and hospice.
+Her current research interests include medical music therapy and community music therapy.

 Roberta Justice, MM, MT-BC, FAMI